 To minimize development effort, perform thorough requirements analysis before implementation, especially to identify reusable data, application, and presentation components.
 Document information architecture, presentation, and functional requirements, and then map those requirements to components including data templates, workflow, security, presentation, insert options, and other properties.
 Document the key for each placeholder and the caching options for each presentation component.
-Design presentation components to support output caching by the fewest possible criteria.2
+Design presentation components to support output caching by the fewest possible criteria.
+For more information about Sitecore output caching, see the Presentation Component Reference manual.1